canarybit/cc-docs/docs/tower.md

 </div>

-## Resources Deployment and Attestation

-**Note:** Before provisioning the resources, [user authentication]() is required towards CanaryBit's Identity Service Provider (IdP).

-During the deployment, the Infrastructure as Code configuration will perform the following activities:
+## Workflow description

-1. It deploys the specified amount of Confidential VMs and required virtual resources such as Networks, Security Groups, and more.
+1. Deploy the specified amount of Confidential VMs and required virtual resources such as Networks, Security Groups, and more.

-2. It applies security best-practices to ensure the Confidential VM is robust and the defined user DOES NOT run with `root` privileges.
+2. Apply security best-practices to ensure the Confidential VM is robust and the defined user DOES NOT run with `root` privileges.

-3. It creates a configuration file containing execution details such as:
+3. Create a Manifest file containing execution details such as:
    1. the hardware environment to attest (e.g.AMD SNP, Intel TDX, NVIDIA H100)
    2. the cloud provider
    3. the custom policy rules

-   4. ... and more!
-4. It downloads the required `cbclient` and additional binaries, e.g. `cbfinder` used for custom-policy checking
+4. Download the required `cbclient` (aka CanaryBit Inspector Agent) and
+   1. collect hardware attestation reports (CPU, GPU and Network)
+   2. collect OS environment configuration

-5. It launches the `cbclient` in **attestation** mode, providing the following information:
+5. Launch the `cbclient` providing the following information:
-   1. the user's authentication token
+   1. the user's authentication token (required)
-   2. the configuration file
+   2. a Manifest file (required)
-   3. the Confidential VM information for custom-policy checking
+   3. a custom Policy file (optional)

-6. [CC Inspector]() verifies the environment according to the custom policies.
+6. [CanaryBit Inspector](inspector.md) verifies the environment according to the custom policies.